 - The need to handle sharp materials such as sheet metal or panes of glass.

 - Using the wrong kind of tool to perform a task.

 No matter how your workplace accident was caused, if it can be shown that your employer was indirectly or directly responsible for the accident that harmed you, then a valid claim may exist.
 Call our claims team to find out about laceration injury claims.

 Who Was Responsible For Your Accident Or Injuries

-If you suffer a laceration or cut to soft tissue, then who you make your claim against will depend on which third party was responsible for the accident in which you were harmed.
-You will need to be able to prove that they were the cause of the hazard that resulted in an accident.
+If you suffer a laceration or cut to soft tissue, then who you make your claim against will depend on which the third party was responsible for the accident in which you were harmed.
+You will need to prove that they were the cause of the hazard that resulted in an accident.
 Any legal entity can become the defendant in an accident or injury claim, such as: